 Erin has been sewing more or less all her life.
 She began designing and sewing clothing for her dolls as a child, and then moved on to full-sized fashions after learning to use a sewing machine.She’s been her friends’ go-to gal for custom costumes and outfits, mending and alterations for more than a decade.

 After moving to Boise in 2004, she picked up some more advanced design and construction techniques from local instructors and fell into helping design and build costumes for the ballroom dance community she is a part of.
-She and partner Frank now own and operate Oversway Originals, a custom ballroom dance costume company.
+She and partner Frank launched Oversway Originals, a custom ballroom dance costume company, a precursor to sewBoise.

 Erin comes from a family of educators, and is no exception, many have described her as an exceptional teacher.
 She thoroughly enjoys teaching, learning and sharing sewing tricks with others.